We’re putting together details for summer 2025 and look forward to sharing soon! Registration opens January 8th!

 Assistant to the Costume Director/Designer & Wardrobe Supervisor

-Claire is a Moorhead native and Trollwood alumna excited to be returning for her second year as a member of the Mainstage Musical team.
+Claire is a Moorhead native and Trollwood alumna excited to be returning for her third year as a member of the Mainstage Musical team.
 She holds a BA in Theatre from Luther College and has been working in the theatre industry around Wisconsin ever since.
 She is currently working at the Children’s Theatre of Madison, where she works as a Stitcher and costume crafts specialist as well as Wardrobe Supervisor.
-She has a passion for costumes and arts education and looks forward to working with motivated and enthusiastic students this summer to help broaden their knowledge of costuming as well as creating beautiful costumes for The Addams Family.
+She has a passion for costumes and arts education and looks forward to working with motivated and enthusiastic students this summer to help broaden their knowledge of costuming as well as creating beautiful costumes for Mamma Mia!

 SCOTT ANDERSON